What is the physical activity referral programme?

 Please see our Active Health Programme leaflet under the useful information tab for further information and class times and locations.

-A gentle exercise class in the swimming pool, encouraging a low impact form of exercise, using the water as resistance.
-Like the circuits class, it can be accessible to referred participants with a variety of health conditions.
+- A gentle exercise class in the swimming pool, encouraging a low impact form of exercise, using the water as resistance.
+Like the circuit class, it is accessible to referred participants with a variety of health conditions.

-Please refer to our Active Health Programme information leaflet in the useful information section for further information on Aqua classes including class times and locations.
+- Please refer to our Active Health Programme information leaflet in the useful information section for further details regarding the Aqua classes including class times and locations.

-An allocated slot in the gym, not exclusive to Active Health participants, that allows Active Health participants to be monitored during their gym visit and get help or assistance from a qualified Active Health instructor.
+- A regular time in the gym, not exclusive to Active Health participants, that allows Active Health participants to be monitored during their gym visit.
+An Active Health instructor will be on duty during this allocated time to offer assistance and support.
 Please note that this is not one-to-one support.

-For Further information on this physical activity and to find out class times and location please visit our Active Health Programme leaflet under the Useful Information section
+- For Further information on this physical activity and to find out times and location please visit our Active Health Programme leaflet under the Useful Information section

 Case study - Marlborough Leisure Centre